 - inspecting the work at the end of each sprint and the project

 Scrum master.
-The team member responsible for the Scrum processes` implementation, coordination of the team activities and removing obstacles that can prevent accomplishing of the sprint goals.
+The team member responsible for the Scrum processes` implementation, coordination of the team activities, and removing obstacles that can prevent accomplishing the sprint goals.

 Team members.
-These are the people who fulfil do all the project tasks.
+These are the people who fulfill do all the project tasks.
 Typically, the team consists of 7±2 members.
-They create a cross-functional and disciplined team, who come from different backgrounds and areas.
+They create a cross-functional and disciplined dedicated software development team, who come from different backgrounds and areas.